Cuenta bancaria de depósito en garantía

 Advantages and disadvantages of an escrow account

-There are several advantages and nuances to working with an escrow account.
+There are a few pros and shades of working with an escrow account.

 Pros Minuses

-• Guaranteed settlement between the parties to the transaction.
-The depositor cannot withdraw money from the account at any time and at will, and the beneficiary cannot withdraw money from the account until he fulfils the terms of the transaction.
-If the transaction falls through, the money is returned to the depositor.
+Guaranteed settlement between the two parties to the transaction.
+The depositor has no right to withdraw money from the account at will and at any time, and neither can the beneficiary withdraw the money from the account before fulfilling the requirements of the transaction, whereby in case it falls through, money goes back to the depositor.

-• An escrow account cannot be seized if the depositor goes bankrupt or has tax debts.
+An escrow account can’t be seized if the depositor goes bankrupt or has debts to the tax authorities.

-• Banks do not charge interest on the amount with an escrow account as they do with a regular deposit.
+Banks do not accrue interest on the amount with an escrow account, as they do with a common deposit.

-How an escrow account differs from a safe deposit box and a letter of credit
+How an escrow account differs from a safe deposit box and letter of credit

 The safe deposit box and letter of credit are instruments that can also be used for guaranteed settlements.